phaserjs/phaser/README.md

 Help Test 1.2
 -------------

 You'll notice a new [1.2 branch](https://github.com/photonstorm/phaser/tree/1.2) on github.
 Please help test out 1.2 as much as you can.
 It features the brand new Pixi 1.5 internally as well as nearly complete integration with p2.js for all physics (dropping ArcadePhysics entirely).
 New versions are being pushed several times a day, so be sure to update and pull often.
 Don't expect to just run old games right under it yet, but please do check out the new tests, experiment and poke it around as much as you can - thank you!
+There is a new Phaser 1.2 section of our forum set-up for talking, and our new [Phaser Labs](http://labs.phaser.io) site as well.

 Getting Started Guides